MailOnline/videojs-vast-vpaid/README.md

 ### 'vast.adStart' event
   Fired when the ad starts playing

-### 'vast.adStart' event
-  Fired when the ad starts playing

 ### 'vast.adSkip' event
   Fired when the a vast ad gets skiped